Diamond Hill Mine

 Hose Spray Nozzle

-A garden hose spray nozzle was awesome for quickly cleaning these up without blasting off parts of the colorful hematite scaling.
+A garden hose spray nozzle was awesome for quickly cleaning these up without blasting off parts of the colorful hematite.